Sen. Tillis: Trump to extend offshore drilling pause to NC

 Tillis was state House speaker in the early 2010s, when the legislature approved the framework to allow oil and natural gas drilling off the Atlantic coast and to collect taxes from the energy products.
 But that production hasn’t occurred due to delays from Washington as well as an oversupply of natural gas.
 A bipartisan group of more than two dozen coastal mayors signed a resolution last year urging such exploration be permanently off-limits.

 Tillis pressed for Atlantic coast exploration during a floor speech early in his Senate term for jobs and U.S. energy independence.
-But last year he asked the Trump administration to speak with North Carolina tourism and fishing interests to ensure they would be protected under an exploration plan.
+But last year he expressed some concerns, asking the Trump administration to speak with North Carolina tourism and fishing interests to ensure they would be protected under an exploration plan.

 Tillis said in Monday’s video that “our coastal communities and our tourism are vital to our state’s economy, and I’m thankful to President Trump.”

-Carrie Clark with the North Carolina League of Conservation Voters, which is a frequent Tillis critic, attributed the moratorium to the election six weeks away and said “a certain senator and president are feeling the heat.”
+Carrie Clark with the North Carolina League of Conservation Voters, which endorses Cunningham, attributed the moratorium to the election being six weeks away and said “a certain senator and president are feeling the heat.”

+“No amount of election-year flip-flopping will change the fact that (Tillis) has a failed record when it comes to protecting North Carolina’s coast,” Cunningham said in a separate news release.